OpenCobolIDE/OpenCobolIDE/doc/source/getting_started.rst

             - empty:
                 create an empty file.

-        The type can be changed later.
-It used now to setup the default code skeleton, to simplify your life ;)

     - Name:
         file name without extension (you can choose the extension in the drop down list)